servo/book/src/contributing.md

 This is to prevent duplicated efforts from contributors on the same issue.

 Head over to [Servo Starters](https://starters.servo.org/) to find good tasks to start with.
-If you come across words or jargon that do not make sense, please check [the glossary](docs/glossary.md) first.
+If you come across words or jargon that do not make sense, please check [the glossary](old/glossary.md) first.
 If there's no matching entry, please make a pull request to add one with the content `TODO` so we can correct that!

-See [`HACKING_QUICKSTART.md`](docs/HACKING_QUICKSTART.md) for more information on how to start working on Servo.
+See [Hacking on Servo](hacking/mach.md) for more information on how to start working on Servo.

 ## Pull request checklist